 This is my father, Donald S. Patterson, born November 3, 1917, in a log cabin on the Current River in Shannon County.
 Rector was the closest post office; Eminence was (still is) the county seat.
-Don's family moved to Salem in 1921, and then on to St. Louis.
-Don went to Marquette School for 3 months of his first grade year.
+The swine flu epidemic was ruinous for the family farm, forcing a move, so they moved to Salem in 1921; only the first of many moves before Don finished school.
+From Salem they moved to St. Louis, where Don attended Marquette School for only 3 months of his first grade year.
 His father, Ed, looked for work in Chicago for 3 months, but he and Maude ended up divorcing in St. Louis.
 Don had his last 2 months of first grade back in Salem.
-They lived there from 1923 to 1927.
+He lived there with his mother and older brother Vernon and sister Velma from 1923 to 1927.
 The family was back together for a year and a half in St. Louis; Velma was back from Chicago, Vernon was home, Ed was there.
 Then Maude moved back to Salem without Ed.
 She and Don lived in Cape Girardeau for almost two years from 1932.
 In September 1933 they moved to N. Grand Ave. in St. Louis, where Don attended Beaumont High School.
 There were three or four more moves around town before Don was graduated from Beaumont: Bonita Park (Overland), around 1935 to Lexington Ave. where their neighbors were the Leschinsky's (a 4-family flat), and later Farland Ave.
 He didn't report all his changes of residence so that he wouldn't have to keep changing schools.
 Then Maude moved to Highland Ave. in Wellston.
 While she visited Vernon in California, Don took a room on West Pine.
-After a neighbor, Mabel Leschinsky, heard Don singing in the shower, she convinced him to come sing at Giddings-Boyle Presbyterian church, which he joined in 1935.
-He very much enjoyed the choir there, made good lifelong friends, and best of all, met his future wife.
+After a neighbor, Mabel Leschinsky, heard Don singing in the shower, she convinced him to come sing at Giddings-Boyle Presbyterian church where she was choir director.
+He went, and then joined in 1935.
+He hadn't started out Presbyterian; he had an old-fashioned Baptist baptism in the river as a child!
+He very much enjoyed the choir at Giddings-Boyle (a beautiful stone structure), made good lifelong friends, and best of all, met his future wife.
 They married July 15, 1939, driving across the state to be married at the home of Dr. Wright, the minister who had meant so much to them and the other youth of the church.
 They honeymooned in the Wisconsin Dells.

-Don studied music and voice at the St. Louis Institute of Music for a time, and with his rich bass-baritone voice he was a much-appreciated soloist at the churches he joined: Giddings-Boyle Presbyterian, Friedens E&R; St. Andrew by the Sea (Hilton Head, 6 years), and then First Presbyterian Church on Hilton Head Island (16 years).
+Don studied music and voice at the St. Louis Institute of Music, and with his rich bass-baritone voice he was a much-appreciated soloist at the churches he joined: Giddings-Boyle Presbyterian, Friedens E&R; St. Andrew by the Sea (Hilton Head, 6 years), and then First Presbyterian Church on Hilton Head Island (16 years).
 He sang at many weddings and gave recitals around St. Louis.

-He and Geneva enjoyed many business-related trips, be they annual food brokerage conventions - often held in New York City, where they always stayed at the Americana; or award trips for sales performance.
+He and Geneva enjoyed many business-related trips, were they annual food brokerage conventions - often held in New York City, where they always stayed at the Americana; or award trips for sales performance.
 And there were purely personal vacations every year, too, as Don and G both enjoyed travel (G especially!).
 Don put together a list of their travels which has been incorporated into the timeline on G's site.
 Business trips were always as two couples, the firm's partners.
-But here we have a photo of Don and Geneva in Hawaii, May 1974, with his first partner, Joseph Bene, as well as Ray Hootman, the younger partner who stepped in when Joe retired.
+On the right is a photo of Don and Geneva in Hawaii, May 1974, with his first partner, Joseph Bene, as well as Ray Hootman, the younger partner who stepped in when Joe retired.

 When Don retired in January 1980, he and Geneva moved to the home in Sea Pines, Hilton Head, that they had purchased in 1973.
 Don was a good boss, always a peacemaker, always treating people more than fairly, and with a good sense of humor, so he was much loved by his employees.